xbeat/Machine-Learning/README.md

 Modern Fourier Analysis is a powerful mathematical technique used to decompose complex signals into simpler, periodic components.
 It has applications in signal processing, image compression, and data analysis.

+## Optimizing Diffusion Models for Faster Generation

+Introduction to DPM-Solver Architecture

+The DPM-Solver framework revolutionizes diffusion model sampling by implementing a high-order numerical solver based on differential equations theory.
+It dramatically reduces the number of function evaluations needed while maintaining generation quality through sophisticated mathematical optimization.

 ## Enhancing LLM Context with Recursive Summarization Using Python

 Introduction to LLM Context Enhancement